Selling Goods and Services

 For any questions on this process, contact Cathy Sleipnes at firstname.lastname@example.org.

-Since July 1, 2008, sellers must collect local sales tax based on the rates effective in the jurisdiction to which the product is shipped - "destination-based".
+Sellers must collect local sales tax based on the rates effective in the jurisdiction to which the product is shipped - "destination-based".
 This only applies to shipments or deliveries to locations within Washington State.
+If the item is picked up at the retail/store location, then the rate is based on the rate effective in the jurisdiction of the retail/store location.

 There is no change for deliveries outside the state or over-the-counter sales where customers take home goods from the sales location.